panicinc/PunchClockServer/README.md

 - `$ cp dotenv.sample .env`
 - `$ gem install bundler; bundle install`

+To run the server locally run `foreman start`

 #### Images
 Put your people images in the public folder and name them the same as the names used in the app.